micronaut-projects/micronaut-gradle-plugin/README.md

 }
 ```

+**IMPORTANT:** If you update an existing Micronaut application that contains the file `src/main/resources/META-INF/native-image/xxxxx/native-image.properties`, please make sure to delete the properties `-H:Name` and `-H:Class` from the file because they are managed automatically by the plugin.

 ### Docker Support

 The Micronaut plugin includes integration with the [Gradle Docker plugin](https://bmuschko.github.io/gradle-docker-plugin) allowing you to easily build applications and native images using Docker containers.